hulyak/react-tutorial/docs/doc4.md

 />
 ```

-We need to update our state, after we click on `Search Button`.
+We need to update our state after we click on `Search Button`.
 That's why we need another state.
 And we can update our `url` from chicken query to any query.
 Make a new state, name it `query`.

 ```javascript